-Come True is an inventive and unsettling horror film from director Anthony Scott Burns.
+Come True is an inventive and unsettling horror film by director Anthony Scott Burns.
 It has a decidedly 80s stylistic flair to it, complete with pastel lighting and an engrossing synth score.
 The suits that Sarah wears for the sleep study look like a cross between something you’d find in either a low budget 1970s TV series and a big-budget 1970s movie.
 The lead scientist has eyeglasses that are so large to say they make him look like an owl would be unfair to owls.

 Julia Sarah Stone plays Sarah, and it is clear that she is a burgeoning young talent.
-Sarah has a desperation about her, and a feeling of sorrow and Stone is able to bring that to her performance with nuance and grace.
+Sarah has a desperation about her and a feeling of sorrow, and Stone is able to bring that to her performance with nuance and grace.
 The film asks for a lot of difficult emotions from her, and she delivers in spades.

 I won’t spoil it for you, but rest assured: that is putting it mildly.

 That being said, the film is worth watching for those first two acts.
-They really are the business, and based on them, I’m excited to see what Burns does next and to look up everything Stone has done to date.
+They really are the business, and based on them, I’m excited to see what Burns does next and look up everything Stone has done to date.
 This makes Come True a bit of a disappointment, but one worth experiencing for yourself.